How Long Can Macaroni And Cheese Sit Out?

 2. Sour taste

 Spoilt foods taste sour due to fermentation caused by the presence of bacteria.
-Similarly, mac and cheese will have a sour taste and unusual lumps in the sauce.
+Similarly, mac and cheese will taste sour and have unusual lumps in the sauce.

 3. Presence of Molds

-The presence of molds in food is enough to prove that it can no longer be eaten.
+The molds in food are enough to prove that it can no longer be eaten.
 If you find this on your mac and cheese, trash it, even if you had stored it previously in your fridge.
 Molds appear as fuzzy white spots or green particles on spoilt food.

 4. Discoloration

-Discoloration is another obvious way to find out if your mac and cheese is bad already.
+The discoloration is another obvious way to determine if your mac and cheese is already bad.
 If it’s bad, you might notice an indication with a faded green or gray color.
 Eating bad mac and cheese can lead to a severe stomach ache or food poisoning, so I’d advise against it.

 Tips To Keep Your Mac And Cheese Fresh

 The best way to keep your macaroni and cheese safe is to place it in the refrigerator if you aren’t eating it immediately.
-However, there are some tips that might help keep your mac and cheese fresh.
+However, some tips might help keep your mac and cheese fresh.
 They include:

 • After baking, you should not refrigerate the mac and cheese immediately.
 It would help if you held on for it to cool down for a few hours at room temperature.
 Also, it would help if you placed it in a travel bag, aluminum foil, or an airtight container before placing it in the fridge.